supurloop/ssf/README.md

 (*See Byte FIFO Interface for an explanation of how to deal with interrupts.)

 Very few small memory systems need to have a threaded/tasked/real-time capable OS.
-RTOSes introduce significant complexity, and in particular a dizzying amount of opportunity for introducing subtle race conditions (BUGS) that are difficult to find and fix.
+RTOSes introduce significant complexity, and in particular a dizzying amount of opportunity for introducing subtle race conditions (BUGS) that are easy to create and difficult to find and fix.

 That said this framework can run perfectly fine with an RTOS, Windows, or Linux, so long as some precautions are taken.